uyamazak/hc-pdf-server/README.md

 vim src/pdf-options/presets/my-preset.ts

 # and set env example with dorcker run
-docker run -it -p 8080:8080 -e HCPDF_PDF_OPTION_PRESET_FILE_PATH='./presets/my-preset' hc-pdf-server:latest
+docker run -it -p 8080:8080 \
+  -e HCPDF_PDF_OPTION_PRESET_FILE_PATH='./presets/my-preset' \
+  -e DEFAULT_PDF_OPTION_PRESET_NAME='MYA4' \
+  hc-pdf-server:latest
 ```

-The default is the minimum size (e.g. A4).
+The default is the minimum (e.g. A4, A3).

 If you have something you think should be included, I'd be happy to receive a pull request.

 You can check what options are currently available by looking at the following path after the server starts